Extremely Simple Streaming Forest: Results

-In terms of computational space, SDFs are the most efficient on the CIFAR-10 dataset at the largest sample size (Figure \ref{fig:select_cifar_mem_stream}).
-The classifier's memory usage drops substantially around 40,000 samples, which could be attributed to its tree replacement approach (Algorithm \ref{alg:sdf}).
-SDTs have the second lowest memory usage, and both algorithms show small increases.
-However, the other two streaming classifiers: HTs and MFs both take up excessive virtual memories as sample size increases, surpassing all other algorithms around 3,000 samples.
-At the maximum sample size, an HT has more than quadrupled the memory required by the dataset and packages (4.5 GB), and an MF even occupies more than 30 GB of computational space.
-Such space constraints significantly limit these two algorithms' applications, and the total number of trees in MFs must be restricted to ensure task completion.
-Thus, SDFs would be considered the optimal choice for streaming tasks with limited resources.
+In terms of computational space, XForests are the most efficient forests on the CIFAR-10 dataset (Figure \ref{fig:select_cifar_mem_stream}).
+XTrees also show space efficiency by taking up small training space and low storage sizes.
+However, the other two streaming classifiers: HTs and MFs both show abnormal space usage.
+HTs' number of nodes remains constant until very large samples sizes (Figure \ref{fig:select_cifar_mem_stream}, center).
+Despite fitting new batches of training data, the classifier fails to generate new splits, and the results correspond to its suboptimal accuracy (Figure \ref{fig:select_acc_stream}, right).
+Moreover, MFs take up excessive training space as sample size increases, substantially surpassing all other algorithms after 1,000 samples \ref{fig:select_cifar_mem_stream}, left and right).
+At the maximum size, they use six times more resources than XForests.
+Such space constraints significantly limit the algorithm's applications.
+The total number of trees in MFs must be restricted to ensure task completion, limiting their potential performance.
+Thus, XForests would be considered the optimal choice for streaming tasks with limited resources.
 We do not report the other two tasks' virtual memories as the changes are minimal.

-See Appendix \ref{app:select_time} for training wall times on the three datasets.
+See Appendix \ref{app:select_time} for training wall times on the three selected datasets.